-- A parent/guardian must accompany the youth when obtaining the Youth Small Game License or Jr. Combination License. - · Adult (at least 18) accompanying the youth hunter is not required to have hunter education certification. - Youth under 16 (under 18 for youth pheasant season) must be accompanied (unaided visual and vocal contact) by a parent, quardian or responsible adult (at least 18 years old). - · Youth hunters under age 16, are required to possess hunter education certification in the field. - · Game taken by a licensed youth hunter does not count toward the adult's daily limit unless party hunting for small game. - · The combined number of animals taken or possessed by the youth hunter and accompanying adult may not exceed the number of animals authorized under licenses held by hunters. - · An adult can accompany multiple youth small game or ir. combination hunters. - A person who has not reached age 18 is eligible to hunt in the youth pheasant season.
+- A parent/guardian must accompany the youth when obtaining the Youth Small Game License. - Adult (at least 18) accompanying the youth hunter is not required to have hunter education certification. - Youth under 16 (under 18 for youth pheasant season) must be accompanied (unaided visual and vocal contact) by a parent, guardian or responsible adult (at least 18 years old). - Youth hunters under age 16, are required to possess hunter education certification, or a copy of a current or previous year's hunting license issued by another state in the field. - Game other than waterfowl taken by a licensed youth hunter does not count toward the adult's daily limit unless party hunting for small game. - The combined number of animals taken or possessed by the youth hunter and accompanying adult may not exceed the number of animals authorized under licenses held by hunters. - An adult can accompany multiple youth small game or junior combination hunters. - A person who has not reached age 18 is eligible to hunt in the youth pheasant season.